zackslash/voice-support/README.md

 2. Allow the LLM integration to access your house, otherwise it won't be able to use the script as a tool
 3. Import the Blueprint using the button above
 4. Create a script using the blueprint, optionally you can adjust the prompt settings which are the basis on how the script will be used by the LLM
+5. Optionally add additional actions to be performed after the Music Assitant play media step while setting up the script
-5. Save the script, make sure to give it a clear description, as that is what will be used by the LLM to determine when to use it.
+5. Save the script, make sure to give it a clear description, as that is what will be used by the LLM to determine when to use it (see example below).
 6. Expose the script to Assist

 Suggestion for the script description: